josefs/LRDerive/Notes.md

 |[ (\mu r .
 G_B) A |]_\sigma & = & \mu T . |[ G_B |]_{\sigma[ r \mapsto T ]} \: A
 \end{array}$

-Here comes the partial derivative.
+Here comes the partial derivative with respect to a character

 $\begin{array}{lcl}
 \partial_x (r A)        & = & r A \\